bhanuprakash2612/projectmedia/README.md

 # projectmedia
-This is project about rendering media using HTML
+This is project about rendering media using HTML.